Advanced Passenger Train: Cant and tilting trains

 During this period, BR's Passenger Business division produced a report suggesting rail could compete with road and air, but only if the trains ran faster.
 Studying the increase in ridership due to the introduction of the British Rail Class 55 "Deltic" engines on the East Coast Main Line, and the effects of electrification on the WCML which improved journey times 20 to 30%, they concluded that every 1 mph increase in speed would result in a 1% increase in passengers.
 This basic rule was apparently proven in Japan, when the Tokyo-Osaka Shinkansen line was operating from 1964 to huge success.

 The Shinkansen provided a smooth ride at speeds as high as 125 mph by laying new lines dedicated to high speed travel.
 BR's most used route, the WCML, had in the order of 6 million passengers a year between London and Manchester, a far cry from the Tokyo-Osaka's 120 million.
 Funding for a new line for high speed use was highly unlikely given these passenger levels.
 This presented a problem for any sort of high-speed operation on the route because the existing line contained many turns and curves, and rounding these at high speed would cause lateral forces that would make walking difficult, and throw items off tables onto the floor.

 The traditional solution to this problem is to tilt the rails into the turns, an effect known as superelevation or cant.
-This has the effect of making the lateral forces more inline with the floor, reducing sideways forces.
-Because larger amounts of cant are more difficult to construct and maintain, and also the need to account for slower-moving traffic or the possibility of a train coming to a stand within the curve (both of which cases would consequently experience a force to the inside of the curve, a condition known as cant excess), long experience had shown that the maximum amount of cant that could be applied to lines with mixed traffic was 6.5 degrees.
+This has the effect of making the lateral forces more in line with the floor, reducing sideways forces.
+Because larger amounts of cant are more difficult to construct and maintain, and also because of the need to accommodate slower-moving traffic or the possibility of a train coming to a stand within the curve (both of which cases would consequently experience a force to the inside of the curve, a condition known as cant excess), long experience had shown that the maximum amount of cant that could be applied to lines with mixed traffic was 6.5 degrees.